 Camping- For those who are bringing their RV or just want a different type of experience, there’s a KOA Campgrounds that allow you to rent out old rail cars and there are plenty more in the county and state parks nearby.
 Campground at James Island County Park is another option on the other side of the peninsula.

 Rentals- I’ve also had good experience with apartment rentals in Charleston, specifically beach houses.
-Airbnb does operate in the city, but not downtown because of affordable housing laws.
+Airbnb does operate in the city, but not downtown because of affordable housing laws but you can still find sailboat rentals.
 VRBO also has options.